samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 *SHAP interaction between hospital ID for two teams and stroke severity.
 If a patient attended team TPXYE0168D then SHAP values for low stroke severity were increased (an attenuation of the main effect of stroke severity).
 If a patient attended team SMVTP6284P then SHAP values for low and severe stroke severity were reduced (a strengthening of the main effect of stroke severity).*

-### Hospital and stroke severity interaction
+### Hospital and prior disability interaction

 The main effect of prior disability is to progressively reduce the odds of receiving thrombolysis with increasing disability (a SHAP of +0.3 for mrS=0 down to -1.50 for mRS=5).

-*Team_XKAWN3771U* has a slighty higher general tendency to use thrombolysis than *Team_AKCGO9726K* (team main effect SHAP = 0.78 vs 0.45). *Team_XKAWN3771U* has a SHAP interaction that opposes the general prior disability main effect. *Team_AKCGO9726K* strengthens the main effect of pre-stroke disability - reducing the odds of receiving thrombolysis even further for mild strokes.
+*Team_XKAWN3771U* has a slightly higher general tendency to use thrombolysis than *Team_AKCGO9726K* (team main effect SHAP = 0.78 vs 0.45). *Team_XKAWN3771U* has a SHAP interaction that opposes the general prior disability main effect. *Team_AKCGO9726K* strengthens the main effect of pre-stroke disability, reducing the odds of receiving thrombolysis even further for mild strokes.

 <img src="./images/12ac_disability_interaction_example.jpg" width="500"/>